Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 # Cask Language Reference

-This document acts as a complete reference, and covers aspects of the Cask Domain-Specific Language (DSL) which are not needed in most cases.
+This document acts as a complete specification, and covers aspects of the Cask Domain-Specific Language (DSL) which are not needed in most cases.

  * [Casks Are Ruby Classes](#casks-are-ruby-classes)
  * [The Cask Language Is Declarative](#the-cask-language-is-declarative)